cdman/XyJax/README.md

 ## XyJax = MathJax + Xy-pic

-XyJax is a Xy-pic compatible language extension for MathJax.
+XyJax is a almost Xy-pic compatible language extension for MathJax.

 This extension enable us to draw various graphs and diagrams.